top of page

 EVs are charged while we sleep!

 85% of charging happens at home, so first, focus on figuring out your home charging setup.
-After that you can take a look at public charging to support your road trips and travel needs.
+After that you can take a look at public charging to support your road trips and other travel needs.

 Get in touch with your electric utility company!